Your membership has expired

 Re-activate

-These recommended models blend SUV utility and small-car practicality with money-saving fuel economy
+These recommended models blend SUV versatility and small-car practicality with money-saving fuel economy

 With their attractive blending of small-car efficiency and cargo-carrying efficiency, compact SUVs have become the most popular vehicles on the market.
-According to Kelley Blue Book, in 2024 the Toyota RAV4 was the bestselling vehicle line that wasn’t a pickup truck, coming in at third overall, with the Honda CR-V family close behind as the fifth bestselling vehicle.
-Plus, compact SUVs make up five of the 10 most popular new vehicles on CR.org.
+According to Kelley Blue Book, in 2025 the Toyota RAV4 was the bestselling vehicle line that wasn’t a pickup truck, coming in at third overall, with the Honda CR-V coming in close behind at fourth.
+Plus, compact SUVs make up make up six of CR’s 10 most popular new vehicles.

 In this article Arrow link